 SPRO > Financial Accounting > General Ledger Accounting > Business Transaction > G/L Account Posting > Carry Out and Check document settings > define document type

-To default a document type for transaction postings you can use transaction code OBU1 or SAP path
+To default a document type for transaction postings you can use transaction code OBU1 or following user path

 SPRO > Financial Accounting > Financial Accounting Global Settings > Document > Line item > Default values for document posting > define document types and posting key

 If you want, you can be change and assign your own document type in SAP and posting key to get defaulted while posting a transaction in SAP.